 Building Blocks for Information Governance

 Information governance is a broad term that encompasses people, processes, policies, and technologies.
-The goal is to leverage information for business benefit, focusing on information quality, security, and the entire information life cycle management of all data assets.
+The goal is to leverage information for business benefit, focusing on information quality, security, and the entire information lifecycle management of all data assets.

 A lack of information governance impacts management, at all levels, down to the end user.
 The biggest problem for organizations is that unstructured information is growing at an unprecedented rate.
-Coupled with increasing regulatory requirements, risk, privacy and compliance issues, unstructured information is the weak link in any information governance strategy as it is not effectively managed from inception to disposition.
+Coupled with increasing regulatory requirements, risk, privacy and compliance issues, unstructured information is the weak link in any information governance strategy if it is not effectively managed from inception to disposition.

 The Smart Content Framework™

 Concept Searching’s Smart Content Framework™ removes many of these stumbling blocks when enforcing an information governance plan, specifically when addressing the management of unstructured information.
-The Smart Content Framework™ is a comprehensive approach that links the technology building blocks to not only manage unstructured content but to leverage content assets to reduce organizational risk, solve business challenges, and improve business processes.
+The Smart Content Framework™ is a comprehensive approach that links the technology building blocks to not only manage unstructured content, but to leverage content assets to reduce organizational risk, solve business challenges, and improve business processes.
 The uniqueness of the Smart Content Framework™ is the ability to combine the building blocks with one set of technologies, utilizing an organization’s current IT infrastructure and internal expertise.
-The flexibility of the technologies enable the organization to address key failures within the management of unstructured content and solve pressing business challenges.
+The flexibility of the technologies, enable the organization to address key failures within the management of unstructured content and solve pressing business challenges.

 The Smart Content Framework™ and the technology building blocks support a comprehensive information governance plan.
 Information governance plans encourage, and essentially demand, accountability of information assets.
 Thus, the enforcement of accountability has become the biggest hurdle to overcome.
 This brings us back full circle to the end user to accurately account for the morass of information they must deal with on a daily basis.

-Underlying the Smart Content Framework™ are technology building blocks that provide the ability to transparently identify and tag content with semantic metadata then classify it to organizational taxonomies, aligned to business goals, enabling not only the effective management of content but also the use of metadata to drive enforcement around many information governance issues.
+Underlying the Smart Content Framework™ are technology building blocks that provide the ability to transparently identify and tag content with semantic metadata then classify it to organizational taxonomies, aligned to business goals, enabling not only the effective management of content, but the use of metadata to drive enforcement around many information governance issues.
 By eliminating the end user from policy enforcement, all unstructured content assets are continually identified, classified, and managed from the corporate taxonomies.
-This solves a significant obstacle in information governance and leverages enterprise information assets, reduces organizational risk and improves organizational performance.
+This solves a significant obstacle in information governance and leverages enterprise information assets, reduces organizational risk, and improves organizational performance.